The following advice is based on questions received from our clients and from companies who have come to us seeking consultation.

 11) Hoping your quality score will get better.

 You may notice that your quality score fluctuates from Good to poor different times of the day. sometimes you can still get a lot of quality traffic when it changes to “good” for those few hours.
 But something is wrong, fix it.

 12) Failing to run the search query performance report.

 Running the Search Query Performance report should be done at least once a week to see what words in phrases that trigger your ad on broad match should not be showing your ad.
 You can then add those words to your negative keyword list.
 Simple, effective and will improve your CTR and ROI.

-There are many other mistakes that one can make with their AdWords account.
+There are many other mistakes that one can make with their Google Ads account.
 Many simple and silly and many a little more complicated.
 The list above are the ones that we see time and time again.
 If you can avoid those, you will be in excellent shape and in most cases will prevent you from having to go to a PPC management company to fix your problems.
 Feel free to add to this list in the comments below.